Medications that worsen dementia: A clinical guide

 • Proteins

-• Unsaturated healthy fats (Omega-3-FA)
+• Unsaturated healthy fats (omega-3 fatty acids)

-• and Vitamins
+• Vitamins

-4- Avoid smoking and alcohol:
+4. Avoid smoking and alcohol

-How to take care of dementia patients?
+How to care for someone living with dementia

 Frequently Asked Questions (FAQs):